 If you want to use 'screen', open Applications > Utilities > Terminal.
 Run screen /dev/tty.usbmodem1411 115200

-, replacing "usbmodem1411" with the Serial Port name for your Mac, if different.
+, replacing "usbmodem1411" with the Serial Port name for your Mac, if different (see Step 2).

+You should see a blank screen, but see note on Duets with WiFi below.
 Hit enter and you should see OK returned.
 You are connected successfully.
+To disconnect and return to the Terminal, type 'Ctrl-a k'.

 If you get an error, "Sorry, could not find a PTY." unplug the USB, plug it back in and try again.